epartington/google-cloud-ai-runtime-tutorial/README.md

     <img src="images/p4_17.png" alt="p4_17.png"/>

 > [!CAUTION]
-> Creating this type of policy is a bad idea.
-It is done for demo purposes only.
+> **Do not create this policy for production workloads since it allows all traffic.**